daofeih/daofeih.github.io/_drafts/notes-on-sophie-s-world.md

 Who is Hilde?
 Why was this postcard sent to Sophie?
 What's the relation between this postcard and the first two letters?

+In summary, philosophy is a practice of answering these three problems:

+1. Who am I?
+2. Where did I come from?
+3. Where will I go to?

+Greeks believed that a person had wisdom if he could answer these problems, so they got "philosophy" from "love (philos) wisdom (sophia)."
+The last two problems imply a metaphor of a road, so the Chinese called philosophy "道" (the road).

 ## The Top Hat